zacharymarlowe101/Lil_Robo_Vs_The_Shrooms/docs/GameCodeDetails/GameCodeDetailsSubSections/MapSubSections/npcs.md

 ## NPC Subclass

 In the `NPCs` package, there are currently only two subclasses of the `NPC` class -- `Walrus` and `Dinosaur`.
-Both NPCs can be seen in the `TestMap` map.
+Both NPCs can be seen in the `EnemyMap1` map.

 ## Adding a new NPC to the game